sigmarising/LeetCode-Solution/README.md

 ﻿# LeetCode-Solution

-My LeetCode solution written with C#.
+My LeetCode solution written with C# and Java.

-The solution is in different class of the same file.
+The solution of different series is in the different folders.